cliffbb/OEM-Fewshot-Challenge/README.md

 ## Context
 <div align="justify">
 <p>
 	This repository contains the baseline model code for the OpenEarthMap land cover mapping generalized few-shot semantic segmentation challenge, co-organized with the <b>Learning with Limited Labelled Data for Image and Video Understanding</b> Workshop at the <b>CVPR 2024</b> Conference.
 </p>
 </div>

 ## Dataset
 <div align="justify">

+This dataset extends the original 8 semantic classes of the [OpenEarthmap](https://open-earth-map.org/) benchmark dataset to 13 classes for **5-shot** generalized few-shot semantic segmentation task with **4 novel classes** and **7 base classes**.
+It consists of only 408 samples from the original OpenEarthMap dataset.
+A detailed description of the dataset can be found [here](https://zenodo.org/records/10591939), where it can also be downloaded.
 </div>

 ## Baseline